Palm Sunday Widower in Egypt Remembers Deadly Attack—Open Doors Calls for Worldwide Prayer

-Each year, they made a little extra income selling palm branches outside their church, Saint Mark’s Coptic Orthodox Cathedral in Egypt’s northeast coastal city of Alexandria.
+Each year, they made a little extra income selling palm branches outside their church, Saint Mark’s Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Orthodox Cathedral in Egypt’s northeast coastal city of Alexandria.
 Selling the symbolic fronds had become as much a tradition for the family as waving the branches during the mass at the start of Holy Week.

 Last year was no different.
 A few days before the start of Holy Week, Magid and his wife Hannan, along with their children, Youssef and Maryam, ages 8 and 6, busily prepared for their annual “side” business.
 The family also was looking forward to welcoming Pope Tawadros II, leader of the Coptic Orthodox Church.
 He would be leading prayers that Sunday at St. Mark’s.

 While the family of four anticipated the upcoming celebration, across the world the president of their country, Abdel Fattah el-Sisi, was in Washington, D.C., meeting with President Trump and a US congressional delegation at the White House.
 Among the topics of mutual concern were terrorism and the growing power of Islamic State militants.

 Only two months before in February 2017, ISIS had publicly pledged further attacks on Egypt’s 9 million Christians when they claimed responsibility for the December 11, 2016, deadly bombing of St. Mark’s Cathedral church in the capital city of Cairo.
 The attack killed 29 people and caused an estimated 250 Christians to flee the country.
 A month later, local news outlets reported that on March 29, Egyptian police had defused a bomb placed in the Mar Girgis church in Cairo.